 1. Practice Mindfulness

 Mindfulness is the practice of being present and fully engaged in the moment.
-Mindfulness can help reduce stress by increasing awareness of our thoughts, feelings, and bodily sensations.
-It can also help us develop a sense of calm and acceptance in the face of stressors.
+It can help reduce stress by increasing awareness of our thoughts, feelings, and bodily sensations.
 Consider incorporating mindfulness practices such as meditation, deep breathing, or yoga into your daily routine.
+A comfortable meditation cushion or a supportive yoga mat can enhance the experience.

 2. Exercise Regularly

-Exercise is an effective stress management technique that can help reduce tension, improve mood, and increase energy levels.
-Regular exercise releases endorphins, which are natural mood boosters.
-Consider incorporating physical activities such as walking, jogging, or swimming into your self-improvement plan.
+Exercise is an effective stress‑management technique that can help reduce tension, improve mood, and increase energy levels.
+Regular physical activity releases endorphins, which are natural mood boosters.
+Consider activities such as walking, jogging, or swimming, and think about using a fitness tracker to monitor progress and stay motivated.

 Reading more: